zekimust-a11y/soundstream/replit.md

 ### Setup
 1. Open the app
-2. Go to Settings tab
+2. Tap the Settings icon (gear) in the top right of the Browse screen
 3. Enter your LMS server IP address (e.g., 192.168.0.100)
 4. Tap "Connect to LMS"
 5. Select a player from the Players section